 Courses for the Business Analytics co-concentration may be taken in any order, as long as prerequisites for individual classes are met.
 Up to one class from the co-concentration course list can be counted towards another concentration.

-The following two courses are required for the co-concentration:
+The following three courses are required for the co-concentration:

 Select two additional courses, excluding any courses taken from above list: